helenakolberg/jurassic_park_frontend/README.md

 # Tyrannogotchi

-The backend of a Tamagotchi-inspired application where the user can create an account and take care of a virtual T-Rex.
+The frontend of a Tamagotchi-inspired application where the user can create an account and take care of a virtual T-Rex.

 See the backend code <a href="https://github.com/helenakolberg/tyrannogotchi_backend">here</a>